CartoDB/documentation/app/content/spatial-extension-bq/guides/routing.md

 'mydataset.liberty_island_network');
 ```

-If you prefer, you can also use the [`GENERATE_NETWORK`](../../sql-reference/routing/#generate_network) function instead, although it requires a slightly advanced query:
+If you prefer, you can also use the [`GENERATE_NETWORK`](../../sql-reference/routing/#generate_network) function instead, although it requires a slightly more advanced query:

 ```sql
 CREATE OR REPLACE TABLE